Georgios Papadopoulos: Fall of the Papadopoulos regime

-After the events of the student uprising of 17 November at the National Technical University of Athens (see Athens Polytechnic uprising), the dictatorship was overthrown on 25 November 1973 by hardline elements in the Army.
+After the events of the student uprising of 17 November at the National Technical University of Athens (see Athens Polytechnic uprising), Papadopoulos was overthrown on 25 November 1973 by hardline elements in the Army.
 The outcry over Papadopoulos's extensive reliance on the army to quell the student uprising gave Brigadier Dimitrios Ioannidis a pretext to oust him and replace him as the new strongman of the regime.
 Papadopoulos was put under house arrest at his villa, while Greece returned to an "orthodox" military dictatorship.

 After democracy was restored in 1974, during the period of Metapolitefsi ("regime change"), Papadopoulos and his cohorts were arrested and were eventually put on trial for high treason, mutiny, torture, and other crimes and misdemeanors.

 On 23 August 1975, he and several others were found guilty and were sentenced to death, which was later commuted to life imprisonment.

 Personal life

 In 1942, after 3 years of courtship and 6 months of engagement, he married Niki Vasileiadi (died 2015), originally from Ilion of Asia Minor.
-Together they had a son, Christos (born 1943), a chemist, who lives in the United States and Chrysoula (1945–2004).
+Together they had a son, Christos (b.
+1943), a chemist, who lives in the United States and Chrysoula (1945–2004).
 In 1954, he met and entered into a relationship with Despina Sereti (née Gaspari) (1930–2023), an employee of the Hellenic Intelligence Service and the Geographical Service of the Greek Army, at the time Papadopoulos was posted to the Artillery Division of the VI Division, with the rank of Major.
 Together, they had a daughter out of wedlock, Hypermachia.
 Since then, he was estranged from Vasileiadi.